-- 8.3.16 Health facilities should provide quality care to local communities and be responsive to patient needs.
+8.3.16 Health facilities should provide quality care to local communities and be responsive to patient needs.
 The Richmond Clinical Commissioning Group (CCG) is responsible for the planning and commissioning of health care services for the borough.
-The CCG works closely with NHS England to deliver primary care services and the Council will work with the CCG and NHS England to support the provision and integration of health and social care facilities in the borough. - 8.3.17 There is pressure on health facilities across the borough with some shortfall in GP floorspace in each of the four commissioning clusters in the borough.
+The CCG works closely with NHS England to deliver primary care services and the Council will work with the CCG and NHS England to support the provision and integration of health and social care facilities in the borough.

+8.3.17 There is pressure on health facilities across the borough with some shortfall in GP floorspace in each of the four commissioning clusters in the borough, and a need for greater provision of pharmacy services.
 Existing health facilities should be protected and the provision of new or improved facilities appropriate to local needs is encouraged.
 Applications for new or loss of health and social care facilities will be considered in line with the criteria of policy LP 28 in 8.1 'Social and Community Infrastructure'.